Waiting for Sunrise: Part One, Vienna, 1913–14

 Lysander Rief is a young actor in Vienna who has come to the city to seek a psychiatric cure for an illness – anorgasmia – from an English doctor, Bensimon.
 Bensimon has developed his own adjunct to the main line of Freud's psychoanalysis called Parallelism.
-Whilst sitting in the waiting room, he encounters Captain Alwyn Munro DSO, an English friend of Dr Bensimon’s, and a Miss Hettie Bull who is another patient.
+Whilst sitting in the waiting room, he encounters Captain Alwyn Munro DSO, an English friend of Dr Bensimon's, and a Miss Hettie Bull who is another patient.
 During the consultation, Bensimon encourages Rief to write a journal.
 Rief is the son of a famous stage actor, Halifax Rief, and an Austrian chorus singer.

 Hettie Bull invites him to an exhibition of her partner, Udo Hoff, and there says she would like to sculpt him.
 He visits her at her studio in the countryside and sex takes place.
 They continue to meet in secret and Lysander breaks off his engagement to his fiancée.
 Despite being cured, he decides to stay on in Vienna but his resources are running low.
 One day his pension is visited by the Austrian police and he is arrested and charged with the rape of Hettie Bull.
 He is finally taken to the British Consulate where he learns, by letter, that Hettie is pregnant with their child.
 An escape with the collusion of the British diplomats is arranged and Lysander ends up in Trieste.

 Part Two – London, 1914

 Lysander takes up his acting work once more and also visits his mother at Claverleigh Hall where she and her second husband, Lord Faulkener, live.
 He also renews his acquaintance with his uncle, the explorer and eccentric Major Hamo Rief.
-War breaks out and Lysander decides to join up as a Private in the 2/5th (service) battalion of the East Sussex Light Infantry regiment; he is appointed translator at a German internment camp in Bishop’s Bay, Wales.
+War breaks out and Lysander decides to join up as a Private in the 2/5th (service) battalion of the East Sussex Light Infantry regiment; he is appointed translator at a German internment camp in Bishop's Bay, Wales.
 Here he is visited by Munro who orders him to appear in London.

 Fyfe-Miller, an enigmatic naval officer and Munro introduce him to their superior, Colonel Massinger, and his is instructed by them to travel to Geneva posing as a Swiss railway engineer to discover the identity of a traitor passing on military intelligence to the Germans.

 Part 3 – Geneva, 1915

 Lysander tortures a man to have informations about a secret code.
 He accidentally kills him while torturing him.

-Rief successfully completes his task, assisted by Madame Duchesne, but because of a misunderstanding, she shot him three times.
-He is almost killed by her when leaving Switzerland by boat.
+Rief successfully completes his task, assisted by another agent, Madame Duchesne.
+However, because of a misunderstanding, she shoots him three times, almost killing him, as he leaves Switzerland by boat.